esin87/travelogue_backend/README.md

     -   [x] Backend built with Django and deployed via Heroku
     -   [x] Frontend built with React and deployed via GitHub Pages
     -   [x] Homepage with clickable array of entries
-    -   [x] Basic CRUD functionality on all entry items
     -   [x] Create, read, update, and delete functionality on entries

 -   **Silver:**

-    -   [x] Interactive map showcasing location through Google Maps and Google Geocode APIs
+    -   [x] Interactive map showcasing entry location through Google Maps API and Google Geocode APIs
-    -   [x] User Model with JWT Authentication for create, update and destroy routes
+    -   [x] User Model with JWT Authentication on the backend for all data create, update and destroy routes, integrated into the frontend
-    -   [x] Form validation
+    -   [x] Form validation in React for create/edit functions
     -   [ ] Mobile responsive design

 *   **Gold:**